-Additional details of the principal terms of our indebtedness can be found in our Annual Report on Form 20-F for the year ended December 31, 2016, filed with the SEC on March 20, 2017 and our quarterly report on Form 6-K for the first quarter ended March 31, 2017, filed with the SEC on May 9, 2017.
+Additional details of the principal terms of our indebtedness can be found in our Annual Report on Form 20-F for the year ended December 31, 2016, filed with the SEC on March 20, 2017, our quarterly report on Form 6-K for the first quarter ended March 31, 2017, filed with the SEC on May 9, 2017 and our quarterly report on Form 6-K for the second quarter ended June 30, 2017, filed with the SEC on August 3, 2017.
 There have been no material changes to our indebtedness since the filing of those reports, except for scheduled repayments and as described below.